pubnub/pubnub-mcp-server/resources/sdk_docs/swift_access-manager.md

 9  /// Permissions granted to specific / regexp matching uuids
 10  public let uuids: [String: PAMPermission] { get }
 11}

 ```

 ### Error responses

-If parsing fails, the token may be damaged.
-Request a new token from the server.
+Errors during parsing may indicate a damaged token.
+Request a new token from your server.

 ## Set token

-Update the authentication token on the client.
+The `set()` method updates the client’s authentication token granted by the server.

 ### Method(s)